Should You Transition From COTA to OTR? The Pros and Cons of Making The Leap

-|Years After Graduating||Beginning Balance||Add 8% Interest||Pay Down $15,967
+|Years After Graduating||Beginning Balance||Add 8% Loan Interest||Pay Down $18,205

-That said, this example of the quickest timeline to pay off the average OTR degree with an average income will probably be unlikely.
+That said, this example shows the fastest possible timeline and may not be realistic for most people.
 You are most likely wanting to earn more money to pay for regular living expenses and other things within the next 10 years.
-This calculation is mainly to illustrate the break-even point.
+This calculation is mainly to illustrate the best-case scenario break-even point.

 – Even Bridge Programs Have Some Drawbacks

-Because there are only a few weekend bridge programs, traveling or moving closer to the location of the program is usually required.
+Because there are only a few weekend bridge programs, traveling or moving closer to the location of the OT program is usually required.
 Many programs require at least monthly visits to the school, which can be challenging for those with families.